osohq/oso/docs/understand/policies/auth-models/inheritance.rst

     :language: polar

 Now, this ``allow`` rule will be evaluated for any instance that is a subclass of ``PatientData``.
-Polar's language integration understands the class inheritance structure when selecting rules to evaluate!
+Polar understands the class inheritance structure when selecting rules to evaluate!

 ..
 TODO: include when groups are back
   Working with groups